The L-STAR is one of the most unique weapons in Apex Legends, but how can you master this high-damage energy weapon to secure yourself a dominant win?

 Pair the L-STAR with a ranged weapon

 To compensate for the L-STAR’s high recoil and slow projectile speed, it’s often best to simply pair it with a long-range weapon.
-This will instantly alleviate any frustrations that come from trying to hit any targets at range.
+This will instantly alleviate any frustrations that come from trying to hit any targets at mid to long-range distances.

 The L-STAR has one of the slowest ranged projectile speeds in the game, so you’ll often find yourself outclassed in situations where you need a little extra precision.
 Having a gun that you can quickly switch to during mid to long-range firefights will certainly cover up the L-STAR’s main weakness.